 Just below this is the recipe and directions, but first I wanted to address a common question.
-Why doesn't this need to be processed in a pressure canner?
+Why don't pickled beets need to be processed in a pressure canner?

 I'm so glad you asked!
 Because that means you are paying attention and being safe!